XEQK-AM: Format experimentation and change

 In 2003, after 59 years of broadcasting the exact time, XEQK's format was completely changed and made way for a new radio project, Radio Ciudadana ("Citizen Radio").
 Two years later, however, that format was moved to XEDTL-AM 660, with 1350 returning to its time format.
 From August 15, 2005, to 2008, the exact time was sent to the station via modem and now from the National Metrology Center (CENAM).
-In 2008, the tropical music format was added to the station, which continues today.
+In 2008, the tropical music format was added to the station.

 In 2012, a new Hora Exacta service was created for broadcast on XHIMR-HD3, known as "La Nueva Hora Exacta".
 This service was replaced in 2014 with a subchannel featuring world music.

 On April 1, 2024, XEQK and XEDTL exchanged their formats, returning Radio Ciudadana to 1350 AM and Tropicalísima to 660 AM.